RustamKuramshin/leetcode-utils/README.md

-# Super Lightweight Java Library For Debug And Testing LeetCode Problems
+# Super Lightweight Java Library For Debug And Testing LeetCode Problems :sunglasses:

 ## Description
 A java library that will help you solve problems with leetcode.
 The library is represented by just one java class and does not require any external dependencies other than jdk.